 Nearest station: Birmingham Interchange (near Airport/NEC).
 Destination: London Euston or Old Oak Common, West London (interchange for Heathrow).

-- Two tracks, two concrete zones, service roads, viaducts, noise barriers, fences and overhead gantries for cables.
+- Two tracks, two concrete zones, service roads, viaducts, large earthworks, fences and overhead gantries for cables.

 - Trains running at 225 mph initially, 250 mph in future.

 - Up to 1100 passengers per train; trains running 5 am – midnight.

 - 20 trains per hour (eventually 36) in both directions.